So you’re new to buying beats online and you read all these things about people who lease beats.

-When you lease beats the user-rights are either in effect until you have exhausted your amount of sales, or the usage period is expired.
+When you lease beats, the user-rights remain valid until you have exhausted your amount of sales, or the usage period is expired.
 Even with an Unlimited license, the user-rights will be in effect for a period of time.
 (In my case, you’ll have to renew your license after 4 years.)

 Not all producers show these limitations in their overview.